housseindjirdeh/hdjirdeh.github.io/_posts/2018-07-02-progressive-angular-applications-2.markdown

 export { HeaderComponent } from './header.component';
 {% endhighlight %}

-Similarly, we can re-export these components one level higher in an `index.ts` file within the `components/` directory:
+Similarly, you can re-export these components one level higher in an `index.ts` file within the `components/` directory:

 {% highlight javascript %}
 // src/app/component/index.ts